coq/coq/dev/doc/INSTALL.make.md

    it is recommended to compile in parallel, via make -jN where N is your number of cores.

+   If you wish to create timing logs for the standard library, you can pass `TIMING=1` (for per-line timing files) or `TIMED=1` (for per-file timing on stdout).
+Further variables and targets are available for more detailed timing analysis; see the section of the reference manual on `coq_makefile`.
+If there is any timing target or variable supported by `coq_makefile`-made Makefiles which is not supported by Coq's own Makefile, please report that as a bug.

 5. You can now install the Coq system.
 Executables, libraries, and manual pages are copied in some standard places of your system, defined at configuration time (step 3).
 Just do